-- a child travelling outside the area in which she/he lives in order to transport, distribute or sell drugs for others by whom they are being exploited.
-This form of criminal activity and exploitation is referred to as county lines (for further information see https://assets.publishing.service.gov.uk/government/uploads/sys tem/uploads/attachment\data/file/741194/HOCountyLinesGuidanceSept2018.pdf); - a child committing crimes on behalf of or at the behest of others because they, their friends or relatives have been threatened, deceived or manipulated; - a child being forced to commit crime in order to settle actual or fabricated debts - gang membership, which may lead to the child being exploited to do something illegal or dangerous in return for kudos/status in the gang; - a child being encouraged or manipulated to commit crime via social media; - a child receiving food, money, kudos or status in return for storing a weapon or drugs for others.
+a child travelling outside the area in which she/he lives in order to transport, distribute or sell drugs, or transport money, for others by whom they are being exploited.
+This form of criminal activity and exploitation is referred to as county lines (see below)

+- a child committing crimes on behalf of or at the behest of others because they, their friends or relatives have been threatened, deceived or manipulated; - a child being forced to commit crime in order to settle actual or fabricated debts - a child being forced to shoplift or pickpocket; - a child being forced to threaten other young people; - a child being forced to work in a cannabis factory; - gang membership, which may lead to the child being exploited to do something illegal or dangerous in return for kudos/status in the gang; - a child being encouraged or manipulated to commit crime via social media; - a child receiving food, money, kudos or status in return for storing a weapon or drugs for others.